-Offered intermittently.
+Offered once every two years.
 Prereq., upper-division standing and PHL 110E or PHL 112E or PHL 114E or PHL 210E, or consent of instr.
 Critical exploration of selected philosophical and literary texts pertinent to the ethics of human relationships with the natural environment.